Cutler and Gross: Film and television

+Cutler and Gross sunglasses and opticals have been a mainstay across film and television.
+Notable features include Julia Roberts in Notting Hill, Colin Firth & Samuel L. Jackson in Kingsman: The Secret Service, Daniel Craig in Knives Out 2 and Michael Fassbender in The Counsellor.

 Projects

 In 2008 Cutler and Gross showed their new and past collections at Selfridges London.
 In 2009, Cutler and Gross was presented with the award for Best Accessory, by HRH Princess Royal at the UK Fashion Export Awards.
 In 2010, Cutler and Gross eyewear was on the front cover of Graham Pullin's book Design Meets Disability.
 The book was dedicated to Graham Cutler and Tony Gross.
 2011 marked the launch of their bi-annual magazine.

 On the catwalk

 Cutler and Gross eyewear has been an accessory in catwalk collections for many designers over the past few decades.
 Some recent collaborations include: